letangphuquy/research-project/solution.md

   efficient bitset
   Local search VNS
   Randomness in calculation
- Proposal of 4 algorithms:
+ Proposal of 4-5 algorithms:
-  SGA (naive GA)
+  Simple GA ("not naive" GA - CHC)
-  RGA (SGA + 2 Elitist and 3 Longest Distance for each) IGA (RGA + Dynamic Probability + distance sampling) HGA (IGA with + reduction test/ better, deterministics Neighborhood Structure for Local Search) Experimental Study benchmark 4 algorithms runtime, input time optimal value for HGA, also the reduction ratio (size |V| and size |E|)
+  Regular GA (SGA + 2 Elitist and 3 Longest Distance for each + Simple LS) Improved GA (RGA + Dynamic Probability based on distance measure + Batch LS) Extended GA (IGA without KLD, and with + Fitness Sharing and Better Final Training) (suffix-R) with 2 types of reduction
+  // May be GA reduction test/ better, deterministics Neighborhood Structure for Local Search Experimental Study benchmark algorithms runtime, input time optimal value for HGA, also the reduction ratio (size |V| and size |E|)